 3. Carry along an emergency ostomy kit.

-There's one thing you should always do, and that is every time you leave the house make sure you take ostomy supplies with you.
-The last thing you want is be away from home without extra supplies and have a leak or accident.
+There's one thing you should always do, and that is every time you leave the house make sure you take extra ostomy supplies with you.
+The last thing you want is to be away from home and have a leak or accident.
 Carry along enough ostomy supplies for a few changes.

 4. Keep healthy snacks on hand.

 Going without food for long hours seems to create more gas in my ostomy pouch.
-Eating small snacks regularly keeps my energy up and digestive system working smoothly.
-If you’re planning on packing fresh foods (like fruit, vegetable and yogurt) you’ll want to keep them refrigerated in a small or personal cooler.
+Eating snacks throughout the day keeps my energy up and digestive system working smoothly.
+If you’re planning on packing fresh foods (like fruit, vegetable or yogurt) you’ll want to keep them refrigerated in a small or personal cooler.

 5. Stay hydrated throughout the day.

 The one thing that I need each day is water and electrolytes to help replace fluids lost throughout the day.
 When I started studying on campus last year the classrooms had no air conditioning.
 It was hot, it was gross, and it was making me feel sick.
-Thankfully, I always carry a refreshing cold beverage - it's important to stay hydrated!
+Thankfully, I always carry beverages because it's important for people with an ileostomy to stay hydrated.